keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

 --> (server 2) this is another server
 ---> logs

-* to remove or resend a leaderboard delete the corresponding txt file with the server name in the config folder and manually delete the leaderboard message on discord.
+* should not be needed but just in case: to remove or resend a leaderboard delete all txt files in the folder ./config/messages and manually delete the leaderboard message on discord .

 * to remove an entry from the leaderboards delete the entry in the corresponding file (leaderboard.txt or laptimes.txt in the server root) and delete the corresponding log line in the logs